nazmul-nhb/nhb-toolbox-docs/docs/classes/Chronos.md

 ## Public Properties

 These properties provide non-destructive, read-only access to the copies of internal states of a `Chronos` instance for debugging, inspection, or meta-awareness.
-> ⚠️ However, in JavaScript (Compile-time `Error` occurs in TypScript), these properties *can technically be mutated*, but such changes **do not** affect the `Chronos` instance itself.
-The class internally manages equivalent **readonly private state**.
+> ⚠️ However, in JavaScript, these properties *can technically be mutated* (Compile-time `Error` occurs in TypScript if these properties are tried to be mutated), but such mutations (changes) **do not** affect the `Chronos` instance itself.
+The class internally manages equivalent strict **readonly/private state**.
 These public properties exist *purely for developer convenience and sugar*.

 ### `native: Date`